 B. Time Costs

 Your time is valuable!
 You must pay yourself for your work.
 Decide on an hourly rate for yourself.
-Let's say you decide your time is worth ₹200 per hour.
-Now, track how long it takes to make one product.
-If it takes you 2 hours, your time cost is 2 x ₹200 = ₹400.
+Then, track how long it takes to make one product.
 Don't forget to include time for taking photos, writing descriptions, and packing.

 Total Cost = Material Costs + Time Costs